-- array in the appsettings.Production.json file.3.
-Save the configuration file. - 4.
-Recycle the web service app pool: - a.
+- 2. Save the configuration file. - Recycle the web service app pool: - a.
 On the MyID web server, in Internet Information Services (IIS) Manager, select Application Pools. - b.
 Right-click the myid.web.oauth2.pool application pool, then from the pop-up menu click Recycle.